bhupal4all/Practice/SpringBoot/readme.md

 	}
 ```

-* In case of udpate, we use the same way as adding a new object
+* In case of udpate, we use the same way as adding a new object by passing updated json along id
+* Http Method is __PUT__

 ```java
 	@RequestMapping(method=RequestMethod.PUT, value = "/topics/{topicId}")